matthewkirby/plando-random-settings/README.md

 4. Run the code by double clicking `RandomSettingsGenerator.py` or running `python3 RandomSettingsGenerator.py` (or however you run python files on your system) via the command line.
 5. Your patch file will be saved in the `patches` directory.

-## Multiworld/Dungeon Door Requirement (DDR)
+## Rolling seeds with Weight Overrides
+If you are playing a format besides an official Random Setting League race, you may wish to edit the weights.

+1. Put the weights you wish to change into a JSON file in the weights folder
+2. Open `RandomSettingsGenerator.py` in a text editor and add the line `global_override_fname = "<override file name>.json"` where you replace `<overworld file name>` with the name of your weights file.

-- If you are playing a format besides an official Random Setting League race, you may wish to edit the weights.
-We also provide presets for multiworld and the DDR ruleset at the moment.
-To use these presets, open `RandomSettingsGenerator.py` in a text editor and remove the `# ` (including the space after the `#`) from line 16 for multiworld or from line 17 for DDR.
+We simplify this process by providing some presets.
+To use these presets, open `RandomSettingsGenerator.py` in a text editor and remove the `# ` (including the space after the `#`) from...

+- Line 10 for multiworld
+- Line 11 for DDR
+- Line 12 for Beginner
+- Line 13 for Co-Op

 ## Command Line Interface Options
 If you opt to run the script via the command line, you have several options available to you